 Stewed Pork Belly Slices:

 Okinawa Soba comes with a few slices of stewed pork belly.
 When the meat is slow-stewed pork spare ribs, the dish is called Soki Soba (ソーキそば).
 When the meat is slow-stewed pig feet, it’s called Tebichi soba (てびちそば).
 We tried a few different versions when we were in Okinawa, and they were all delicious in this noodle soup.
 The way the pork belly is cooked is very similar to Rafute.
 If you plan to cook Rafute, you can make extra and use that as a topping for your Okinawa Soba!

-- 4 cups water (to pre-boil the pork belly)
+- 4 cups water (for pre-boiling the pork belly)

-- 6 cups water (to make pork broth)
+- 6 cups water (for the pork broth)